DWI-DUI Texas

-Driving while intoxicated by drugs or alcohol is a criminal offense that can have very serious legal consequences.
-There are a number of ways an experienced defense lawyer can help reduce the consequences you may be facing if you are accused of drunk driving.
-The charges may be lessened to a lower class of crime, or they can be dropped.
+The charges may be reduced to a lower class of crime, or they can be dropped.
 If the police find you sitting at the wheel, with the key in the ignition, you could be arrested even if all you have done is to stop at the side of the road, many drivers are surprised to learn that they can be accused of DWI even after only one or two drinks.

-(Class B misdemeanor) – punishable by a fine not exceeding $ 2,000.00,
+(Class B misdemeanor) – punishable by a fine not exceeding $ 2,000.00.

 • Jail time: 72 hours to 180 days,

-• Driver’s license suspension: 90 days- 1 year,
+• Driver’s license suspension: 90 days- 1 years,

 • Annual surcharge of as much as $2,000 to keep your license

-you may be required to install an ignition interlock device on your car and attend a DWI intervention or education program.
+You may be required to install an ignition interlock device on your car and attend a DWI intervention or education program.

 If you are found with an open container in your car on your first DWI, you may face the following penalties: